-Because there are river cruises…and then there are river cruises.
-Just like Caribbean cruises, Europe river cruises visit almost the same ports and cities.
-With so much repetitiveness along the major rivers of Europe, what makes AmaWaterways river cruises stand out from the crowd?
-Every river cruise line has their high points that distinguishes them from the pack.
-So…
+There are river cruises…and then there are river cruises.
+Just like Caribbean cruises, Europe river cruises visit most of the same ports and cities.
+With so many similar itineraries on the rivers of Europe, what makes AmaWaterways river cruises stand out from the rest?

 Here are my ten reasons why I like AmaWaterways river cruises.